Alcohol

 Loi Evin and Alcohol Marketing (2016 - 2017)

-(Funded by SHAAP (Scottish Health Action on Alcohol Problems) and IAS (Institute of Alcohol Studies))
+(Funded by SHAAP (Scottish Health Action on Alcohol Problems) and IAS (Institute of Alcohol Studies)

-Evidence suggests that references to alcohol occur frequently in the broadcasts of international football tournaments, such as the 2014 World Cup and the EURO 2012 Championships.
+Evidence suggested that references to alcohol occurred frequently in the broadcasts of international football tournaments, such as the 2014 World Cup and the EURO 2012 Championships.
 This study reviewed the frequency of visual and verbal alcohol-references in EURO 2016 matches broadcast in the UK, Republic of Ireland and France.
 By including broadcasts from three countries the study considered whether the tighter restrictions on marketing in France, known as the Loi Evin, are successful in limiting the amount of alcohol references audiences in France are exposed to, compared to the self-regulatory approach in the UK.

 External: Jean Adams, University of Cambridge; Karine Gallopel-Morvan, School of Public Health, France; Patrick Kenny, Dublin Institute of Technology